 His funeral service was held at 5.00pm on 10 April 1920 at the Church of the Covenant.
 The pulpit, like his casket, was draped with British and American flags and a contingent of Canadian officers and soldiers acted as pall bearers.

 William Strong was buried in Arlington National Cemetery (Section 3, Grave 4113-NH) on 12 April.
-His grave was originally marked with a private memorial, which has since been replaced by a Commonwealth War Graves Commission headstone.
+His grave was originally marked with a private memorial, which was later replaced by a Commonwealth War Graves Commission headstone.

-Josephine Stone died on 8 May 1938, aged 77, and, on 10 May, was buried with her son; an stone slab inset at the foot of the grave commemorates her burial.
+Strong’s British War Medal 1914-20 and Victory Medal, Memorial Plaque and Scroll and Memorial Cross were sent to his mother.
+Josephine Stone died on 8 May 1938, aged 77, and, on 10 May, was buried with her son; a stone slab inset at the foot of the grave commemorates her burial.

 William Strong is commemorated in the Memorial Atrium in Nassau Hall, Princeton and the Class of 1911 established the William Strong Memorial Scholarship in his memory; this endowment scholarship is still awarded.
 He is commemorated on page 543 of the Canadian First World War Book of Remembrance.

 1. (Back) ‘Lieut.
 W. Strong Jr. Dies in California.’
 (23 December 1919).
 The Evening Star. p 3.